sjockers/bbc-best-rapmusic/README.md

 ```

 For using the Spotify API, you need to generate an oAuth token on developer.spotify.com.
 Docs and a simple way to generate a token can be found here: https://developer.spotify.com/console/get-search-item.

+---

+#### Footnotes

+<b id="f1">1</b> The list published by BBC Music has 107 entries.
+However, other articles about the best of list give the number of critics polled as [106](http://www.bbc.com/culture/story/20191016-the-greatest-hip-hop-songs-from-around-the-world) and [108](http://www.bbc.com/culture/story/20191007-the-greatest-hip-hop-songs-of-all-time-who-voted). [↩](#a1)